 Reflective Dialogue Parent Education Design (RDPED) is a research-based approach to teaching and problem-solving that cultivates empathy and helps parents do their own thinking, reflection, and perspective-taking.

-The core methods of RDPED include Hourglass Questions™️ and the power of video or story.
+The core methods of RDPED includes the Hourglass Method and the power of video or story.

-Hourglass Questions are a series of reflective questions that strategically scaffold reflective thinking, self-awareness, perspective-taking, embodied learning, and self-directed insights toward new action.
+The Hourglass Method includes a process of discussing a series of reflective questions that strategically scaffold reflective thinking, self-awareness, perspective-taking, embodied learning, and self-directed insights toward new action.

 Because parents are more likely to take action on their own ideas.

-We use Hourglass Questions to address MANY different needs and circumstances:
+The Hourglass Method may be used to address MANY different needs and circumstances:

-When a parent is processing their own challenge, we use Hourglass Questions to process their own story and experience.
+When a parent is processing their own challenge, we use the Hourglass Method to process their own story and experience.